anltrn/stock-exchange/README.md

 ## Stock Exchange Controller API Endpoints

-The `StockExchangeController` class manages operations related to stock exchanges in the system.
+The `StockExchangeController` class manages operations related to stock exchanges in the system.<br>
 It integrates with the `StockExchangeService` to perform business logic operations and handles HTTP requests and responses for the following endpoints:

 - `DELETE /api/v1/stock-exchange/{name}?stockName={stockName}`: Deletes a stock from a specific stock exchange.
 - `POST /api/v1/stock-exchange/{name}?stockName={stockName}`: Adds a stock to a specific stock exchange.